-Prof. Dr. Marcus Sidki, professor of economics and statistics at the Ludwigshafen University of Economics and Society, has been appointed as a fellow at the Liberal Institute of the Friedrich Naumann Foundation for Freedom in Berlin for a period of 12 months on September 1st, 2020.
+Prof. Dr. Marcus Sidki, Professor of Economics and Statistics at the Ludwigshafen University of Applied Sciences, has been appointed Fellow at the Liberal Institute of the Friedrich Naumann Foundation for Freedom in Berlin for a period of 12 months as of September 01, 2020.

 The Friedrich Naumann Foundation for Freedom offers political education in Germany and around the world based on the idea of liberalism.
 The Liberal Institute is the foundation's think tank.
-It addresses current political questions, formulates positions that further develop the political model of liberalism, and puts them up for public discussion.
+It takes a stand on issues of the day, formulates substantive positions that thoughtfully develop the political model of liberalism, and puts them up for public discussion.

-As part of the fellowship, Professor Sidki is actively involved in the network of the Liberal Institute with actors from politics, associations and business in Berlin's political establishment and, in addition, organizes event formats as part of the foundation's political education activities.
-The aim is to write a study on the subject of public enterprises.
-These are companies that are majority-owned by the public sector.
-In Germany there are around 18,000 such companies with around 2.1 million employees.
-They are active in different areas, e.g. in the energy and heat supply sector, as housing associations, hospitals, or in waste disposal.
-They usually provide services of general interest and are basically in competition with companies from the private sector.
+As part of the fellowship, Prof. Dr. Sidki will be actively involved in the Liberales Institut's networking activities with actors from politics, associations and business in the Berlin political arena, and will conduct accompanying event formats as part of the foundation's political education activities.
+The goal is to write a study on the topic of public companies.
+These are companies that are majority-owned by the public sector but are not directly assigned to it.
+In Germany, there are approximately 18,000 such companies with about 2.1 million employees.
+They are active in a variety of areas, e.g. in energy and heat supply, as housing associations or hospitals, or in waste disposal.
+They mostly provide services of general interest and are generally in competition with companies from the private sector.

-The study, which Professor Sidki is working on as part of the fellowship, is intended to provide an in-depth analysis of the position public enteprises occupy in a social market economy and where there are possible exaggerations in state interventions and distortions of competition.
-Based on national and international scientific findings for the discussion of the pros and cons of such public sector activities and taking regulatory aspects into account, the study should result in policy-making suggestions in line with the foundation's mandate.
+The study that Prof. Sidki is working on as part of the fellowship is intended to provide an in-depth analysis of the position that public companies occupy in a social market economy and where there are possible exaggerations of state intervention and distortions of competition.
+Based on national and international scientific findings on the discussion about the pros and cons of such activities of the public sector and taking into account regulatory aspects, the study should result in policy-shaping suggestions in the sense of the foundation's mission.